I was asked by a reader to provide some examples of what lead nurturing touches may look like.

 A lead nurturing program can leverage existing investments that you have made in other marketing efforts such as trade shows, webinars, direct mail, PR and other marketing collateral by repurposing the existing content.
 Third-party resources and content can also be effectively utilized to bring you an aspect of credibility through the halo effect.

 Begin by developing a catalog (think: library) of all of your lead nurturing content.
-Unfortunately, if you have a lot of content this can be tedious process, but trust me, it’s worth it.
+Unfortunately, if you have a lot of content this can be a tedious process, but trust me, it’s worth it.

 Here are some examples of lead nurturing content ideas: